abap2UI5/docs/docs/get_started/about.md

 Whether you're developing in the cloud or on-premise, abap2UI5 simplifies UI5 development, making it fast and efficient without the need for JavaScript, OData, or RAP.
 It recalls the simplicity of classic ABAP, where just a few lines of code could generate input forms and tables using Selection Screens and ALVs.

 ##### Evolution
-Launched in 2023 as a personal project, abap2UI5 initially focused on offering basic selection screen functionality for ABAP Cloud, accompanied by an introductory blog post on the SAP Community Network.
+Launched in 2023 as a personal project, abap2UI5 initially focused on offering basic selection screen functionality for ABAP Cloud, introduced through a blog post on the SAP Community Network.
 With the support of the ABAP open-source community, it has grown significantly, adding a broad range of features.
 Today, abap2UI5 is a community-driven project, with contributions and feedback helping shape its development.

 ##### Development
+Creating UI5 applications with abap2UI5 is straightforward:
+1. Define a new ABAP class
+2. Implement a method from the abap2UI5 interface
+3. Your app is ready!

-Creating UI5 applications with abap2UI5 is straightforward: define a new ABAP class, implement a method from the abap2UI5 interface, and your app is ready.
-Each app is supported as an abapGit project, which simplifies installation across different systems and version control.
+Each application is supported as an abapGit project, simplifying installation across systems and enabling seamless version control.

 ##### Architecture
-abap2UI5 follows a "thin frontend" approach, handling all processing, logic, and data management in the backend.
-This simplifies the setup, reduces the need for client-side actions (such as clearing caches), and keeps business logic and sensitive data on the server.
-The approach also enhances performance by leveraging server-side processing.
+abap2UI5 employs a "thin frontend" approach, handling all processing, logic, and data management in the backend.
+This setup simplifies configuration, minimizes client-side actions (like clearing caches), and keeps business logic and sensitive data securely on the server.
+The architecture also optimizes performance by leveraging server-side processing.

 ##### System Footprint
 The abap2UI5 system footprint is kept as small as possible including only essential classes and interfaces in the base version.
 Additional functionality can be added by installing optional addons.